kyrie111/EFINet/README.md

 # EFINet
+Usage:

-Usage: Three pretrained model "CEN" , "FEN" and "RCN" are provided in google drive.
-The test results will be saved at "eval/result".
-You can test any image by changing ``parser.add_argument('--data_url', type=str, default=r'../dataset/real-world', help=' path of dataset')`` in eval.py
+The test results will be saved at "data/result".
 ```key
 python lowlight_test.py
 ```
+The script will process the images in the sub-folders of "test_data" folder and make a new folder "result" in the "data".
+You can find the enhanced images in the "result" folder.